brunocalado/incompleteadventurer/README.md

 https://raw.githubusercontent.com/brunocalado/incompleteadventurer/main/module.json

 # How to Use
+## Option 1
+1. Go to Compendium
+2. Choose the playbook you want.
+3. Right click it and choose Import.
+4. The class is available for the Character Builder now.

+## Option 2
-1. Click in any playbooks.
+1. Click in any playbooks from the Compendium.
 2. A dialog will ask you permission to import.
 3. Click yes to import everything to your world.
 ![alt text](images/guide/howto.jpg)